Local asymptotics of selection models with applications in Bayesian selective inference: Introduction

 \section{Introduction}

 The techniques of selective inference aim to ensure validity in situations where the same data is used to select the inference to be considered and also to conduct it.
-Three main approaches have been proposed: the simultaneous approach \citep{berketal}, which ensures validity irrespective of the inference performed and the selection procedure; the `condition on selection' approach \citep{fithianetal}, where inference is conditioned on those hypothetical datasets which might have occurred which would have led to selection of the same inferential problem; and information splitting methods, such as data splitting, where information in the sample is split between that used for selection and that used for inference: see for example \cite{splitting}.
+Three main approaches have been proposed: the simultaneous approach \citep{berketal}, which ensures validity irrespective of the inference performed and the selection procedure; the `condition on selection' approach \citep{fithianetal}, where inference is conditioned on those hypothetical datasets which might have occurred which would have led to selection of the same inferential problem; and information splitting methods, such as data splitting, where information in the sample is split between that used for selection and that used for inference: see for example \cite{splitting, Leiner, Neufeld}.

 In this work, we study the asymptotic behavior of selection models, which arise as the working inferential models under the conditional and information-splitting approaches to selective inference.
-These are statistical models of substantial contemporary practical importance in which the probability of observing or analyzing a sample depends on the sample itself.
-The term `selection model' was coined by \cite{fraser52, fraser66}, although their study dates back at least to \cite{fisher34}.
-Selection models are ubiquitous in statistical inference and have traditionally been used to model situations involving sampling bias, where samples are observed only if they satisfy a certain condition---for example, if they belong to a certain portion of the population \citep{rao85}.
-Selective inference uses a rather more general formulation, which is described in Section \ref{SEC: models}.
+These are statistical models in which the data distribution is conditioned on the realization of a certain event.
+Although selection models have seen renewed attention in recent years, they have long been ubiquitous in statistical inference.
+Their study dates back at least to \cite{fisher34}, and many of their foundational mathematical properties were developed by \cite{fraser52, fraser66}.
+These models have traditionally been used to model situations involving sampling bias, where samples are observed only if they satisfy a certain condition---for example, if they belong to a certain portion of the population \citep{rao85}.
+Selective inference uses a rather more general formulation, which is described in Section \ref{SEC: framework}.